sirredbeard/awesome-wsl/README.md

 * [PuTTY](https://www.putty.org/) - PuTTY is an SSH and telnet client, developed originally by Simon Tatham for the Windows platform. ![github project][githublogo]
 * [PowerShell](https://docs.microsoft.com/en-us/powershell/scripting/powershell-scripting?view=powershell-6) - PowerShell is a task automation and configuration management framework from Microsoft, consisting of a command-line shell and associated scripting language.
 * [Visual Studio Code](https://code.visualstudio.com/) - Visual Studio Code ("vscode") is a source code editor developed by Microsoft for Windows, Linux, and macOS.
 It includes support for debugging, embedded Git control, syntax highlighting, intelligent code completion, snippets, and code refactoring.
+* [Visual Studio 2017](https://www.visualstudio.com/vs/) - Visual Studio is an IDE from Microsoft.
+It is used to develop computer programs, as well as web sites, web apps, web services and mobile apps.
+Visual Studio uses Microsoft software development platforms such as Windows API, Windows Forms, Windows Presentation Foundation, Windows Store, and Microsoft Silverlight.
 * [Windows Services for UNIX](https://en.wikipedia.org/wiki/Windows_Services_for_UNIX) - SFU is a discontinued software package produced by Microsoft which provided a Unix environment on Windows NT and some of its immediate successor operating-systems.
 [TechNet](https://technet.microsoft.com/en-us/library/bb496506.aspx) documentation.

 # More Awesome